Brettcap17/AI-POC/README.md

 ### Vector Similarity
 Due to the model context limitations, we need to narrow down Appian Documentation to just the section that has content most similar to the question the user asked.
 We used a technique known as vector similarity search to accomplish this.

-We use the [Count Vectorizer](https://www.geeksforgeeks.org/using-countvectorizer-to-extracting-features-from-text/) algorithm quickly extract semantic meaning in real time from the user question and Appian documentation and store them as embedding vectors.
-We can then use [cosine similarity](https://www.pinecone.io/learn/vector-similarity/) between the user question vector and the Appian documentation vectors to find the section of Appian Docs which is most relevant to the user question.
+We use the [Count Vectorizer](https://www.geeksforgeeks.org/using-countvectorizer-to-extracting-features-from-text/) algorithm quickly extract semantic meaning in real time from the user's question and Appian documentation and store them as embedding vectors.
+We can then use [cosine similarity](https://www.pinecone.io/learn/vector-similarity/) between the user's question vector and the Appian documentation vectors to find the section of Appian Docs which is most relevant to the user question.
 This is then fed into the Language Model as context.

 # Converter Script
 To run the converter script, you will need to install the following depedencies: